iross/analysisScripts/README.md

 ```
 python makeAnalysisTrees.py --file=[inputFilepath].root --out=[outputFilepath].root
 ```
 By default, this spits out full selected trees, trees for BG estimation, trees for SS BG estimate control, and summed trees.
+It can take quite a while, since it's looping over all events in an incredibly inefficient way...
+It's possible to make the ntuples using the useLeadingOnly option to get the selected events, then run them again for the BG-like events, but this doubles the number of ntuples running around.

+Example content of a processed ntuple:
 ```
 KEY: TTree    mmeeAI_SSFinal;1        mmeeAI_SSFinal
 KEY: TTree    eemmAIFinal;1   eemmAIFinal